geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 this feature request in the Viz channel.

 ##### **Geohot** [[00:35:21](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2121)]
 All right, cool.
-But yeah, I think we should always...
-I think it's good to continue to optimize the profiler so it works for Lama, but then I think we should stop optimizing unless we have a clear use case where this doesn't work right now, this is a reasonable thing people want, and this approach will make it better.
+But yeah, I think we should always..
+I think it's good to continue to optimize the profiler so it works for LLaMA, but then I think we should stop optimizing unless we have a clear use case where this doesn't work right now, this is a reasonable thing people want, and this approach will make it better.

 ##### **Geohot** [[00:35:40](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2140)]
 Make sense?